 What Does it Mean to be Good?

 The tagline on the movie’s poster is “Good is no fun at all.”
-The movie’s main message is to deconstruct that that slogan and demonstrate that it does, in fact, feel pretty good to do good!
+The movie’s main message is to deconstruct that slogan and demonstrate that it does, in fact, feel pretty good to do good!
 The movie approaches this theme from several different angles, and while it is not always clear or simple in its conclusions, there are several worthy teaching moments throughout.

 Is being “good” just about what we do, or is it also about how and why we do it?
 The Bad Guys are tasked with doing good to escape punishment, and have every intention of returning to their criminal ways.
 While their good deeds earn them public praise, there is clearly something amiss.
-Adding to this discussion is the sickeningly good, philanthropists Guinea pig, Prof. Marmalade IV, who is tasked with training the Bad Guys on how to be good.
+Adding to this discussion is the sickeningly good philanthropist Guinea pig, Prof. Marmalade IV, who is tasked with training the Bad Guys on how to be good.
 Despite his outward reputation for doing good, Marmalade is pompous and self-righteous.
 His character brings to mind Matthew 6:5-6, and the rebuke of hypocrites who desire to be seen and praised for their righteousness.
 Consistent with scripture, the movie affirms that even good deeds can be done for bad and sinful reasons.

 When it comes to the alternative approach, there is some mixed messaging.
 The characters are driven to be good largely because it makes them feel good—it produces a “goodness tingle.”
 At one point, a character informs the Wolf that becoming a good guy is his chance to start fresh, rewrite his story, and make a better life for himself.
-There is nothing necessarily wrong with any of this (it does feel good to do good and we should choose to life a “good” life), but, to a degree, the focus remains more on self-satisfaction, and less on doing good out a love for neighbor (Mark 12:31).
+There is nothing necessarily wrong with any of this (it does feel good to do good and we should choose to live a “good” life).
+But, to a degree, the focus remains more on self-satisfaction, and less on doing good out of a love for neighbor (Mark 12:31).
 Nevertheless, the final moral transformation of the lovable thieving crew is motivated by their love for each other and friendship, and by sacrificing their own desires for the good of the others.